Philadelphia 76ers Logo

 Philadelphia 76ers Logo History

-Athletes from the Philadelphia 76ers club since its inception have been associated with the number indicated on the logo.
-It reflects the United States’ patriotic spirit and the importance of the state of Philadelphia as the point of origin of American independence.
-The team received its first logo in 1947 when it still bore the name Syracuse Nationals.
-Over the long history of its existence, he changed six times, until he received a modern interpretation – stylish and with deep meaning.
+Athletes of the Philadelphia 76ers club have been associated with the number indicated on the logo since its founding.
+It reflects the patriotic spirit of the United States and the importance of Philadelphia as the birthplace of American independence.
+The team received its first logo in 1947, when it was still named the Syracuse Nationals.
+Over its long history, it has changed six times, evolving into a modern interpretation that is stylish and deeply meaningful.

 What is Philadelphia 76ers?

-The Philadelphia 76ers is an NBA franchise from Greater Philadelphia.
-But it has been called this way only since 1963 because it was previously known under the name Syracuse Nationals.
-The basketball team was created in 1946 and is one of the oldest members of the league.
+The Philadelphia 76ers are an NBA franchise from Greater Philadelphia.
+But it has only been called that since 1963; previously, it was known as the Syracuse Nationals.
+The basketball team was established in 1946 and is one of the league’s oldest participants.

 1947 – 1949